 - The name, address, age and client identification number (CIN) of the patient for whom it is intended.
-If the CIN does not appear on the order, the prescription should only be filled if the CIN is readily available in the pharmacy records; - The date on which it was written; - > The name, strength, if applicable, and the quantity of the drug prescribed; - > Directions for use, if applicable; and - The name, address, telephone number, profession, DEA Number (if applicable) and signature of the prescriber who has written or initiated the prescription or fiscal order.
+If the CIN does not appear on the order, the prescription should only be filled if the CIN is readily available in the pharmacy records; - The date on which it was written; - > The name, strength, if applicable, and the quantity of the drug prescribed; - Refills must be notated if any are prescribed using a number, ("prn" or time frames are not permitted) - > Directions for use, if applicable; and - The name, address, telephone number, profession, DEA Number (if applicable) and signature of the prescriber who has written or initiated the prescription or fiscal order.

 If a pharmacist is certain that the prescription is from a legitimate prescriber and the prescriber's license number or eMedNY provider identification number is readily available in the records of the pharmacy, it is not necessary to record the license number or eMedNY provider identification number on the prescription or fiscal order.

 For non-controlled substance prescriptions, the pharmacist may record on the prescription: